gramener/videoscribe/README.md

 1. View and edit the transcript
 2. Play the extracted audio
 3. Toggle key frames on/off
-4. Export the result as a Markdown file
+4. Export the result as a ZIP file with the keyframes, Markdown transcript and JSON transcript

 ## API Endpoints